uwsampa/sampa-public/wax2015/program.md

 **11:00--11:30am:** Lightning talks

-Each speaker gets 60 seconds to present and 60 seconds for questions while the next speaker gets in position.
+Each speaker gets 60 seconds to present and 60 seconds for questions.
 Any time left over at the end will be for large-group discussion and more questions for the speakers.

 <!-- lightning -->